usegalaxy-eu/operations/upgrade.md

 1. Create a LV for the `$JENKINS_HOME`, create a FS for it, mount it.
 2. Mount in the backup image as described in the Backup step.
 3. rsync the whole directory from the mounted backup image to the LV
+4. copy over the keys from `/root/.ssh/` backup to new root directory
-4. unmount the backup image
+5. unmount the backup image

 ## Playbooks
 Last step is to run the playbook `build.yml` and see if everything worked as expected.